 Zodiac line, on the contrary, employs genuine Swiss mechanical movement in line with Swiss craftsmanship.
 You can expect these watches to last longer, and, most certainly, to cost significantly more too.

 When it comes to quartz watches, they use affordable yet highly recognized Japanese movement.
-As it is with mechanical equivalents, the higher-end quartz models often come with exclusive Swiss mechanisms.
+And as it is with mechanical equivalents, the higher-end quartz models often come with exclusive Swiss mechanisms.

 Feedback from the actual buyers is mostly positive.
 The looks of the watches impress people the most.
 A modern and fresh approach in design has been the driving factor for the brand.
 Thus the cooperation with several renowned designers has paid off indeed.